 4. Does the publishing house accept unagented queries?

-5. Does the magazine only accept specific themes, if so, is your article on target?
+5. Does the magazine only accept specific themes?
+If so, is your article on target?

-This list is not complete, there are obviously more items to watch out for.
+This list is not complete; there are obviously more items to watch out for.
 So, we go back to the main rule for querying: FOLLOW the GUIDELINES!

 Six rules to use that will help you create a winning query:

 1. Be professional.
-Writing is a business just like any other – it’s important to treat it as such.
+Writing is a business just like any other, it’s important to treat it as such.

-2. Be sure to include your contact information: address, telephone number, email address and website.
+2. Be sure to include your contact information: address, telephone number, email address, and website.

 3. If you were referred by someone, include it in the query.
-Every little bit helps, but be sure it’s a referral from someone the editor actually knows.
+Every little bit helps but be sure it’s a referral from someone the editor actually knows.

-4. Write tight – be specific and jump right in.
+4. Write tight; be specific and jump right in.
 You want to provide enough information to motivate the editor to want more, but you need to keep it to one page.

 In this paragraph you can include the genre and the word count.
-And, it’d be a good idea to mention a published book that it might be similar to.

 EXAMPLE: